lech4rm/typewriter/README.md

 or

-'`npm install && gulp build` ( if you only need to minify and transpile app.js)
+`npm install && gulp build` ( if you only need to minify and transpile app.js)